 What was amazing was that Unboxed just had faith in everything that I did.
 They would always say “You’ve seen me do it, now you try it” and “It’s your turn to present”.
 I was constantly out of my comfort zone, but it really helped me.

-In the upcoming part two, Dawn shares tools and techniques, her biggest challenges faced, and the reality of going solo in this new role.
+In part two, Dawn shares tools and techniques, her biggest challenges faced, and the reality of going solo in this new role.